Chapter 12:

 Silence.

-“He really doesn’t have an aura… how strange.”
+“He really doesn’t have an aura… how strange.” he muttered

 “Finally, Kaitsuki.
 Can you scan the area and find the crystal?”

-It flew in a wide circle, tracing a path from their starting point all the way to the base of the mountain.
+The little rabbit flew in a wide circle, tracing a path from their starting point all the way to the base of the mountain.
+But when it came back, his voice crackled

-“Master… I’m sorry.
+“Master, I’m sorry.
 I didn’t see the crystal.”

 The trio fought back immediately.
 The clash was quick, brutal, and real.
+SWOOSH!
+CLANG!

+Once Akira finished off the attacking yōkai, Itsuki reached out to help him up.
 But Rei stayed on the ground, eyes locked on something above.

 Akira tensed.